sergialvarezvidal/Post-editing/README.md

 ![Post-editing interface with the different colour-coded segments (PET manual)](/images/Interface.png)

 Send back the results zipping the PETv2.0 folder and emailing it.

+The information in this document is based on the PET use manual by WILKER AZIZ and LUCIA SPECIA.